cs2901/yape-bcp-project-yapespots/documentation/user_guide/user_guide.md

 - As a user, I can show a list of my favorite spots so that I can see them quickly.

-- As a user, I can filter Yape spots by district so that I don't need to move too much

 - As a user, I can delete a Yape spot from my favourite list so that I can keep my list of favorites updated.

 - As user, I can connect to apps like Waze so that I know how to get there.

-- As a user, I can see the time it takes to arrive to a Yape spot  so that I can decide to go or not

 - As a user, I can filter the Yape spots directly from the map so that I can remove what I am not interested in seeing.